top image

 What kind of insurance will you need for your new fishing boat?

-Once you’ve purchased your new boat, you’ll want to invest in marine insurance to protect it.
+Once you’ve purchased your new boat, don't leave it to luck or superstition, you’ll want to invest in boat insurance to protect it.
 While most states don’t require boat insurance to register or operate a boat, there are other reasons to get a boat policy.
 If you plan to keep your boat in a slip or dry stack storage, most marinas will require that you add them to your liability insurance policy as an additional insured.
 If you’re financing the purchase of your boat, your lender will most likely require you to purchase boat insurance.
 Boat insurance also protects your investment, including equipment you’ve had installed on your boat.
 In the event of a total loss, a boat insurance policy will ensure you can get back on the water in your next new boat sooner.

 Ahoy!
 Insurance is brought to you by boaters who understand the way you feel about your new fishing boat.
-We know it’s a lot more than just another asset.
+We are a boat insurance company that knows it’s a lot more than just another asset.
 Whether you’re using your boat to enjoy some quiet leisure time or to win a fishing tournament trophy, the peace of mind a comprehensive policy brings is worth its weight in tuna.
 That’s why we designed the most comprehensive policy for boaters like you as well as innovative technological tools that let you turn your attention to what really matters: catching the big one.

 Read our latest blog posts